Surface . . .

 Not enough time to save the Underground, but Papyrus was starting to think.
 “Starting and stopping’s going to take the most power.
 We need to know the absorption level.”
 Plus, Frisk was going to need to get some food to her brother.
 With time moving, the fragile kid would be in trouble.

 “That mean human.
-Demanding something terrible from Frisk to save the Kingdom,” Papyrus complained.
+Demanding something unspeakable from Frisk to save the Kingdom,” Papyrus complained.
 “But she needs to save her brother, and we need to save the rest of everyone.
 It’s just not fair.
-We must find a way.”
+We need to make it fair.”

 “I think we did.”
 Sans gestured to the panel.
 “I’m going to get Frisk to go in with me one more time, to go check on Iced Tea.”

-“Sounds better than Frisk T. And Frisky sounds better than Frisk E.” They would get them back together too.
+“Sounds better than Frisk T. And Frisk with a y sounds better than Frisk E.” They would get them back together too.
 “When we get back, let’s take a look.
 I bet the majority of the juice will be gone.
 After that, we’ll add some of ours, go back, and check it out again.”

 “Eureeka!”
 Papyrus shouted.
 “Brilliant idea.
 We can keep using Rainier’s own life force, and just keep invigorating the machine.
 No monster perishes at all, including him, so he can’t use it against Frisk.”